the-events-calendar/event-tickets/readme.txt

 * Tweak - Add confirmation dialog for bulk deletion of attendees in the attendee report page.
 [ET-981]
 * Tweak - Added Getting started banner with links to knowledgebase articles in Ticket Settings.
 [ET-959]
 * Tweak - Add top border to the ticket save section in order to make it more clear that's not part of the AR fields.
 [ETP-684]
+* Language - 19 new strings added, 60 updated, 0 fuzzied, and 0 obsoleted

 = [5.1.1] 2021-03-04 =